 The automation and standardization of core services and processes will deliver greater visibility, operational efficiencies and cost savings to clients, boosting service quality and enabling the custodian to respond quickly to future needs.

 Over the past decade, the financial industry has faced an unprecedented array of transformative challenges, including sweeping regulatory reform, persistently low yields and margins, tougher capital and leverage rules, higher compliance burdens, new sources of competition, and an uncertain macroeconomic and geopolitical outlook.
 For most, the combined impact of falling revenues and rising costs alongside rapid and widespread technology innovation, demands greater business model flexibility.

-To date, custody providers have evolved gradually in response to client demand for new services and capabilities as existing products mature and become commoditised.
-But today’s challenges are another order of magnitude, and custody can no longer merely evolve--it must upgrade--to remain relevant to clients in the long term.
+To date, custody providers have evolved gradually in response to client demand for new services and capabilities as existing products mature and become commoditized.
+But today’s challenges are another order of magnitude, and custody can no longer merely evolve – it must upgrade – to remain relevant to clients in the long term.

 We continue to see custody evolving from its present model to deliver:

 Clients will continue to expect continual improvements in the delivery of core custody capabilities and will derive additional benefit from optional services that support their strategic goals.
-There remains scope for custodians to enhance and unbundle their service proposition in relation to settlement, corporate actions, tax and reporting services to customise the client experience, and these services are likely to involve a combination of the following components:
+There remains scope for custodians to enhance and unbundle their service proposition in relation to settlement, corporate actions, tax and reporting services to customize the client experience.
+These services are likely to involve a combination of the following components: